irvs/ros2_tms_for_construction/OperaSimVR_CHAPTER3.md

 | position and orientation | `sensor_msgs::msg::JointState` `nav_msgs::msg::Odometry`      | position and orientation of each machine.
 Plane Cartesian Coordinate System Reference .|
 | angle of vessel | `sensor_msgs::msg::JointState` | angle of swing and boom, arm, bucket of each machine |

+The following describes the configuration required for each piece of construction equipment to subscribe to position, orientation, and joint information.
+***
+***

-### about settings of location information subscriber
+### §1.1.1 about settings of location information subscriber

+#### (a) Setting the topic names and message types in ROS 2.
 Set from the "PoseSubscriber" attached to the construction machine.

 **explanation of parameter**